The best streetwear-inspired ski jackets for men

 Swedish brand Houdini was way ahead of the curve.
 Not just for producing performance gear specifically for the burgeoning ski touring sector all the way back in the early ’90s but also for its commitment towards the environment, before ‘sustainability’ became a buzzword.
 The brand only ever uses recycled, recyclable, renewable, biodegradable or bluesign-certified fabrics, allowing you to ski with a clean conscience.

-Built on the intersection of sport and fashion, Bogner has mastered stylish protective gear that makes a statement on the slopes as evidenced by this padded ski jacket.
-Featuring 70 per cent goose down, the jacket is rendered in bold red, white and black stripes.
+Built on the intersection of sport and fashion, Bogner has mastered stylish protective gear that makes a statement on the slopes — as evidenced by this padded ski jacket.
+Featuring 70 per cent goose down, it comes in a slick black colourway with zipped pockets and a drawstring hood.

 Holden Fowler camo-print quilted parka